Chibbluffy/advent-of-code-2025/1/README.md

 ##### Part 1 puzzle answer

-Your puzzle answer was 1182.
+The puzzle answer was 1182.

 ##### Part 2 puzzle answer

-Your puzzle answer was 6907.
+The puzzle answer was 6907.